 We could simply list all of the stunning sandy beaches in LA and call it a day, but we're nothing if not thorough at Plum Guide.
-There's such a variety of beautiful places in Los Angeles, not to mention a lack of rainy days.
+There's such a variety of eye-catching Los Angeles attractions, not to mention a lack of rainy days.
 And beauty is in the eye of the beholder, so we have to account for the fact that some of you will be more impressed by the aesthetics of the Getty Center than the sandy strands of Santa Monica and Malibu.
 So, we’ve endeavoured to create an eclectic mix to whet your appetite and guide you towards beauty in the City of Angels.
 And if all else fails, you could always just hang around the Hollywood Walk of Fame and hope to see stars.
-Disclaimer: famous actors and musicians are unlikely to visit this area.
-The only stars you’ll see are the ones on the sidewalk.
+Disclaimer: famous actors and musicians are unlikely to visit this area - the only stars you’ll see are the ones on the sidewalk.
 Here are the most beautiful places in Los Angeles.

 The Getty Center